 Something needed to be done.

 He would have to go to the big hospital in the city for advice and treatment.
-He had never been to the city but he knew it was extremely expensive.
+He had never been to the city but he knew it to be extremely expensive.
 A large amount of money would be required.
 He had but one cow on which his entire existence now depended.
 He would sell the animal.
 Nothing was too good for his Jeevan.
 He would get a good price for sure.
 Whatever money was left after the treatment he would reinvest in a goat or chickens.

 Alsi true to his name spent all his time sleeping and eating.
-He had already marked out his territory.
-Thanks to the ban on hunting, he was relatively safe and there was ample game in the jungle.
+He had already marked out his territory and thanks to the ban on hunting, he was relatively safe and there was ample game in the jungle.
 Of late he felt a slight twinge in his left shoulder.
 It was more irritating than actually debilitating.
 His irritation was further heightened by the continuous droves of noisy humans in their noisy vehicles.
 Once he was spotted they would park as close as they possibly could till he was forced to get up and leave.

 It was one of these tourists who noticed that Alsi walked with a slight limp, favoring his left forelimb.
 When back at camp he mentioned it to the local Forrest Officer.